 Jesse H. Newlon Papers

 Jesse H. Newlon (1882-1941) served as Superintendent of the Denver Public Schools from 1920 to 1927.
 During his tenure, Denver became nationally known for its innovations in public education.
 While Superintendent of the Denver Public Schools, Newlon oversaw the building of fifteen schools, created a program for curriculum revision in which classroom teachers were the key participants, and gained consensus for a single salary schedule for teachers, regardless of whether they taught in grade schools or high schools.
+This collection consists of correspondence, newspaper clippings, articles, speeches, reports, manuscripts, and education materials of Jesse H. Newlon and illuminates the Progressive Education Movement in the 20s and 30s.

 Biographical / Historical